bw-math/bw-math/source/assignments/problems/statistics/05_CONFIDENCE.rst

 	c.
 The statistics teacher at the high school was concerned about the potential bias in the survey.
 To obtain a potentially less biased estimate of the proportion, the statistics teacher used an alternate method for collecting student responses.
 A random sample of 300 students was selected, and each student was given the following instructions on how to respond to the question.

 		- In private, flip a fair coin.
 		- If heads, you must respond no, regardless of whether you regularly recycle.
 		- If tails, please truthfully respond yes or no.

 		i.
 What is the expected number of students from the sample of 300 who would be required to respond no because the coin flip resulted in heads?

 		ii.
 The results of the sample showed that 213 of the 300 selected students responded no. Based on the results of the sample, give a point estimate for the proportion of all students at the high school who would respond yes to the question.

 5. **2017, Free Response, #2**

-TODO
+The manager of a local fast-food restaurant is concerned about customers who ask for a water cup when placing an order but fill the cup with a soft drink from the beverage fountain instead of filling the cup with water.
+The manager selected a random sample of 80 customers who asked for a water cup when placing an order and found that 23 of those customers filled the cup with a soft drink from the beverage fountain.

+	a.
+Construct and interpret a 95 percent confidence interval for the proportion of all customers who, having asked for a water cup when placing an order, will fill the cup with a soft drink from the beverage fountain.

+	b.
+The manager estimates that each customer who asks for a water cup but fills it with a soft drink costs the restaurant $0.25.
+Suppose that in the month of June 3,000 customers ask for a water cup when placing an order.
+Use the confidence interval constructed in part (a) to give an interval estimate for the cost to the restaurant for the month of June from the customers who ask for a water cup but fill the cup with a soft drink.